Grilled Chicken Caesar Salad

 This grilled chicken Caesar salad is a summer classic with an easy, lighter dressing.
 Crisp romaine, tender grilled chicken, salty parmesan, and crunchy croutons in a bright lemony caesar dressing.

-I’m a huge fan of having big salads for dinner.
+I’m a massive fan of having big salads for dinner.

 In fact, in the summer it’s all about salads.
 Everything from The Best Cucumber Salad to my Lentil Couscous Goat Cheese Salad to my Green Goddess Salad.